royepi/HexFlow-UCTV/README.md

 <p>The great feature of lua files is they can open in a simple text editor such as Notepad, and you don't need VitaSDK.</p>
 <p>If your version works out, send it here as a github "pull request" and I'll see about adding your feature to this project so it can stay as the app updates.
 Otherwise you'll basicly have to wait for next release and hope I added a feature you want.<p>
 <h3>Known bugs</h3>
-<p>⚫It freezes/crashes every now and then, but it doesn't seem to happen while "sounds" are set to "Off". ✔️Fix coming in v1.1 - it was an "Out of Memory"-type crash related to the uncompressed audio.</p>
+<p>⚫It very rarely freezes/crashes every now and then, seems to be an "Out of Memory"-type crash related to the uncompressed audio.</p>
 <p>^All the above bugs are also present in VitaHEX's HexFlow Launcher 0.5</p>
-<p>⚫Suspending sometimes causes a crash if you're using music.</p>
+<p>⚫Suspending sometimes causes a crash if you're using custom music.</p>
 <p>⚫New glitch in v1 and above: hitting "download all PSP covers" doesn't seem to work due to a typo in the code cleanup of v1.0, but all single downloads work fine.</p>
 <p>⚫Due to how the coding of the massive performance boost of v1.0.0+ is, some apps sometimes add garbage to the app title.
 A double scan on non-alphanumeric app titles might be able to fix this, or a better renaming function might work as a hotfix.</p>
 <p></p>